Introduction to SharePoint information architecture

 Pages within team or communication sites provide an opportunity to use dynamic web parts that automatically update content from other sites and pages like News, Highlighted content, or Sites web parts.
 Every page in each site tells a story for the reader.

-Your sites will generally include three types of pages:
+Your sites generally include three types of pages:

-- The home page where you will provide an overview of your content and introduce the reader to what they will find on the site.
+- The home page where you'll provide an overview of your content and introduce the reader to what they'll find on the site.

 - Navigation pages that provide options or summary information for the reader and help them get to a decision point about where they want to go next.